IsmailiGresa/Sign-Verify/README.md

 	python Sign-Verify.py write-message 423857 grese someone

-The message is sent from grese to someone and is saved on the main directory as someone.json file With the message, the signature is also saved in the same file.
+The message is sent from grese to someone and is saved on the main directory as someone.json file.
+With the message, the signature is also saved in the same file.

 3.Read the message the sender sent to the receiver: